wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

    allowed.
 Since non-canonical object copies in non-L1 pads are always accessed via the tag mapping, not via pointers, changing the tag mapping is sufficient to update all paths of accessing the canonical object.

+3. Non-canonical objects in the compressed domain cannot have pointers referencing them.
+The paper should mention that these objects must have their metadata bits stored in the per-object tag.
+Canonical objects are fine since there must be at least one pointer from the upper level for it to be "alive" and not GC'ed.

 This paper proposes Zippads and COCO, a compression framework built on an object-based memory hierarchy with object-aware compression optimization.
 The paper begins by identifying a few problems with conventional memory and cache compression architectures when applied to object-oriented language programs.